ghassen-fatnassi/FAST/README.md

 ## 📋 Intro

-Welcome to **FAST**, a repository that captures my journey through the labs of **Stanford CS 249A (Object-Oriented Programming from a
+Welcome to **FAST**, a repository that captures my journey through the labs of:
-Modeling and Simulation Perspective )**, **MIT 6.5840 (Distributed Systems)** and **Stanford CS 149 (Parallel Computing)**.
+**Stanford CS 249A (Object-Oriented Programming from a Modeling and Simulation Perspective )** **MIT 6.5840 (Distributed Systems)**
+**Stanford CS 149 (Parallel Computing)**.

-This is more than just code—it's a personal mission to master the *language of distributed systems and computation*.
+This is more than just code, it's a personal mission to master the *language of distributed systems and computation*.
 Each lab is accompanied by a detailed write-up where I explain my approaches, decisions, and perspectives.
 My goal is to learn and teach as i go , so not everything here is correct, feel free to critique!

 ---